- Land/Shallow Water Search

 Denver metro area, but I can travel throughout Colorado, southern Wyoming and western Nebraska with proper notice and arrangements.
 I am a certified diver with underwater machines.

 I’ve been involved in metal detecting since the mid 1980's.
 In 1998, I became a member of the Eureka Treasure Hunters club in Denver, Colorado where I’ve held the positions of president (2 terms), vice president and board member (3 terms).
 My inventory of metal detectors is quite extensive as well as my overall knowledge and experience with metal detectors in general.

 I have written articles about my metal detecting experiences for the magazine, "American Digger", and have appeared on the television show, "Forensic Files", recreating an evidence search for a crime that had taken place in the Boulder, Colorado area.

-- White gold ring recovered from Denver volleyball court
+White gold engagement ring recovered from a Denver area park (2021)

 Jeff Lubbert - Testimonials